 However, your feet are your base.
 If your base is weak and misaligned, the rest of your body is going to be affected.

-Flat feet, also known as pes planus, is a condition where the arches of the feet are low or absent, causing the entire foot to come into contact with the ground.
-All babies are born with flat feet as arches are supposed to be developed through early childhood - typically by age 6.
+Flat feet, also known as pes planus, is a condition where the arches of the feet are low or absent and causes the entire foot to come into contact with the ground.
+This is what it means to have "fallen arches".

 Are Flat Feet Considered A Disability?

 The answer to this question is - it depends.
-Way back in the olden days, you could actually be rejected from serving your country if the doc found you were flat-footed.
+Way back in the olden days, you could actually be rejected from serving your country if the doctor found you were flat-footed.
 The VA considers being flat footed a disability under certain conditions; but it really depends on the type.

 What are the types of flat feet?